Lonza awaits licence for Swiss plant making Moderna COVID-19 vaccine ingredients

 Lonza is anticipating a visit from inspectors shortly.
 Swissmedic did not immediately comment.

+“Our teams are working round the clock to deliver the drug substance for the Moderna COVID-19 vaccine and we are on track,” Lonza said in a statement.

-Moderna could not immediately be reached for comment on the timing of Lonza’s first delivery from its new production line, or how it could impact production.
+Moderna did not immediately comment on how the timing of the first batch of ingredients, or the outstanding Swissmedic license, could impact its delivery schedule, instead referring comment to Lonza.

-After completion of this production line, Lonza is preparing for two additional Visp lines to be commissioned.
+After completion of the first Swiss production line, Lonza is preparing for two additional Visp lines to be commissioned.

 The lines, which cost 70 million Swiss francs ($79 million) to build and require 60-70 employees each, will have capacity to produce ingredients for 300 million doses of Moderna’s mRNA vaccine annually, Lonza has said.

-From Lonza, the ingredients will be shipped to Laboratorios Farmaceuticos ROVI in Madrid for final filling.
+From Lonza, the ingredients will be shipped to Laboratorios Farmaceuticos ROVI in Madrid for final filling, before delivery to European Union countries, Canada and elsewhere.

 Moderna has targeted production of at least 600 million doses of vaccine in 2021, from Lonza-made ingredients as well as those from other facilities.